How technology helps us during the most stressful year yet

 According to the International Stress Management Association UK (ISMA), almost one in five adults was likely to be experiencing some form of depression during the coronavirus (COVID-19) pandemic in June 2020.
 In a survey conducted by wellness publication, Happiful, among their over 1,050 subscribers, one of the top causes of their stress is general work pressure, alongside family and relationship, and health.

-If you're still feeling the stress brought about by seven months under COVID-19, here are three ways technology helps us get through and combat stress during this pandemic.
+If you're still feeling the weight of the past seven months under COVID-19, you're not alone.
+Here are three ways technology has helped us cope with and combat stress during this pandemic.

 Connecting virtually through video call and chats